-Pursuant to W&I Code §366.3(a) and California Rule of Court 5.740(a)(3), within 35 calendar days after an adoption is granted, the County shall file a memo to the Court seeking termination of dependency along with the mandatory Judicial Council Form JV-364, Termination of Dependency.
-Upon receipt of the memo and form, the Court shall terminate its jurisdiction without notice or hearing.
-(Effective January 1, 2019)
+Pursuant to Welfare & Institutions Code section 366.3(a) and California Rules of Court, rule 5.740(a)(3), within thirty-five (35) calendar days after an adoption is granted, the County shall file a memo to the court seeking termination of dependency along with the mandatory Judicial Council Form JV-364, Termination of Dependency.
+Upon receipt of the memo and form, the court shall terminate its jurisdiction without notice or hearing.